cobwebos/docs/articles/azure-stack/azure-stack-register.md

 ms.tgt_pltfrm: na
 ms.devlang: na
 ms.topic: article
-ms.date: 07/10/2017
+ms.date: 09/25/2017
 ms.author: erikje
 ms.translationtype: HT
-ms.sourcegitcommit: 74b75232b4b1c14dbb81151cdab5856a1e4da28c
+ms.sourcegitcommit: c3a2462b4ce4e1410a670624bcbcec26fd51b811
-ms.openlocfilehash: f71ec571fee8e59ea9061cd619914b81a5bf701a
+ms.openlocfilehash: 4a2ab892df6e18e87ba9a33b8b67a3b433ab8a56
 ms.contentlocale: zh-cn
-ms.lasthandoff: 07/26/2017
+ms.lasthandoff: 09/25/2017

 ---
 # <a name="register-azure-stack-with-your-azure-subscription"></a>Register Azure Stack with your Azure Subscription

+*Applies to: Azure Stack Development Kit*

-For Azure Active Directory deployments, you can register Azure Stack with Azure to download marketplace items from Azure and to set up commerce data reporting back to Microsoft.
+For Azure Active Directory deployments, you can register [Azure Stack](azure-stack-poc.md) with Azure to download marketplace items from Azure and to set up commerce data reporting back to Microsoft.

 > [!NOTE]
 >Registration is recommended because it enables you to test important Azure Stack functionality, like marketplace syndication and usage reporting.
 After you register Azure Stack, usage is reported to Azure commerce.
 You can see it under the subscription you used for registration.
 Azure Stack Development Kit users will not be charged for any usage they report.